Anti-party: PDP suspends Anyim, Fayose, 2 others, refers Ortom to disciplinary c'ttee

 By John Alechenu

-ABUJA-The National Working Committee, NWC, of the Peoples Democratic Party, PDP, has suspended former Senate president and Secretary to the Government Federation, SGF, Anyim Pius Anyim, and ex-governor of Ekiti State, Ayo Fayose, from the party for anti-party activities with effect from yesterday.
+The National Working Committee, NWC, of Peoples Democratic Party, PDP, has suspended former Senate president and Secretary to the Government Federation, SGF, Anyim Pius Anyim, and ex-governor of Ekiti State, Ayo Fayose, from the party for anti-party activities with effect from yesterday.

 Also suspended were a chieftain of the party in Benue State, Prof. Dennis Ityavyar, and his Zamfara counterpart, Dr. Aslam Aliyu.